FrancisXZhang/DAEVI/README.md

 Due to the size of the depth data, only the test set depth ground truth is currently uploaded.
 The full dataset will be made available once a more efficient data-sharing method is implemented.

 ## Installation
+The Python version used in this code is Python 3.8.5.

 ```
 pip install -r requirement.txt